david-christiansen/idris-code-highlighter/README.md

 To build it, use `idris --build idris-code-highlighter.ipkg`.
 It needs [Lightyear](https://github.com/ziman/lightyear) to be installed already.
 You'll need a recent Git version of Idris for this to work well.

+Note that Idris highlighting information contains filenames relative to the source directory (specifically, the compiler's working directory while building).
+This means that you must run `idrishl` with the same working directory that Idris had when it was building, or else the filename information won't match and the highlighting will be rejected.

 For a demo, try the `hl-me.sh` script.
 It generates highlighted versions of the program's own source.

 Development